-Though Divco made numerous commercial vehicles during their 64 years in business, the snub-nosed Model U and it's variants are certainly the most recognized.
+Although Divco made numerous commercial vehicles during their 64 years in business, the snub-nosed Model U milk truck and it's variants are certainly the most recognized.
 Spanning over four decades, tens of thousands of these trucks delivered fresh milk daily to a sprawling American suburbia.

 Divco Model U (1938-1986)